ArgonArnav/Ideology-Search/README.md

 # Ideology-Search

-A domain-specific “Ideologies” search engine featuring a high-performance Python-based asyncio/aiohttp crawler that gathered & deduplicated 100K+ English pages, extracted metadata & hyperlink graphs for an inverted TF-IDF, PageRank & HITS index.
-This project develops the full crawling → indexing → UI pipeline and benchmarks its semantic precision & contextual relevance against Google & Bing.
+A domain-specific search engine featuring a high-performance Python-based asyncio/aiohttp crawler that gathered & deduplicated 100K+ English web pages, extracted metadata & hyperlink graphs for an inverted TF-IDF, PageRank & HITS index.

+This project develops the full crawling → indexing → UI pipeline and benchmarks its semantic precision and contextual relevance against Google and Bing.

 ---